FAQ

 How is FlightFlow different from Flighty?

-Same broad data spine — both use FlightAware.
-Flighty is an established shipping product; FlightFlow is built around a no-install share link, free dark mode, Calm Mode for nervous flyers, and a lifetime option.
+Same broad data spine: both use FlightAware.
+Flighty is an established shipping product; FlightFlow is built around a no-install share link, free dark mode, and Calm Mode for nervous flyers.
 We are not shipping a V1 family subscription.

 How is FlightFlow different from Flightradar24?

 FlightRadar24 is a live-radar product first, with a flight-tracking subscription bolted on.
 We are a personal flight tracker first, with a radar map included.
 If you want to watch random planes overhead, FR24 is great.
-If you are travelling and want clear alerts, IRROPS context, and compensation evidence around your own trip, FlightFlow is purpose-built for that.
+If you are travelling and want clear alerts, recovery guidance, and compensation evidence around your own trip, FlightFlow is purpose-built for that.

 How is FlightFlow different from the airline app?